McCabe & Barton Limited (”We”) are committed to protecting and respecting your privacy.

 Where we store and process your personal data

-The data that we collect from you may be transferred to, and stored at, a destination outside the European Economic Area (”EEA”).
+The data that we collect from you may be transferred to, and stored at, a destination outside the UK and European Economic Area (”EEA”).
 It may be transferred to third parties outside of the EEA for the purpose of our recruitment services.
 It may be processed by staff operating outside the EEA who work for us or for one of our suppliers.
 This includes staff engaged in, among other things, our recruitment services and the provision of support services.
 By submitting your personal data, you agree to this transfer, storing or processing.
 We will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this privacy notice.

 All information you provide to us is stored on our secure servers.
 Any payment transactions will be encrypted using SSL technology.
 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our site, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.

 We understand our legal duty to retain accurate data and only retain personal data for as long as we need it for our legitimate business interests and that you are happy for us to do so.

 We do the following to try to ensure our data is accurate:

 Prior to making an introduction we check that we have accurate information about you and we keep in touch with you so you can let us know of changes to your personal data.

 We segregate our data so that we keep different types of data for different time periods.
 The criteria we use to determine whether we should retain your personal data includes:

 - whether an interview or placement has been arranged;